The name Eddeh may well be derived from Syriac or

 Alternatively, it might indicate force, resistance,

 defiance or toughness.
-Eddo appears as a proper name
+Eddo appears as a proper

-power or a thick mist.
+either power or a thick mist.

-The village of Eddeh is twenty-five miles north from a height of nearly one thousand feet
+The village of Eddeh is twenty-five miles north

+winds from a height of nearly one thousand feet

 down to the highway along the coast.